AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-divide"> </a>

 ### `divide`
 Divide one value by another.
-Scalar and vector types divide component-wise, while for matrices `in1` is multiplied with the inverse of `in2`.
+Scalar and vector types divide component-wise, while for matrices `in1` is multiplied by the inverse of `in2`.

 |Port |Description                   |Type                  |Default |
 |-----|------------------------------|----------------------|--------|